Pakistan faces dilemma over trade ties with India | DW | 05.04.2021

-The Pakistani government's recent flip-flop over the partial resumption of trade with India highlights how geopolitical cosiderations, not economic and rational, drive policymaking.
+The Pakistani government's recent flip-flop on the partial resumption of trade with India highlights how geopolitical considerations — rather than economic or rational — drive policymaking.

 In a sign of rapprochment between the two sides, Indian PM Modi (L) and Pakistani PM Khan (R) recently exchanged letters